pagkly/Zed/Investopedia4/What Is Organizational Behavior (OB).md

 ## Real World Examples of Organizational Behavior

-Findings from organizational behavior research are used by executives and human relations professionals to better understand a [[business’s culture]](https://www.investopedia.com/terms/c/corporate-culture.asp), how that culture helps or hinders productivity and employee retention, and how to evaluate candidates' skills and personality during the hiring process.
+Findings from organizational behavior research are used by executives and human relations professionals to better understand a [[business’s culture]](https://www.investopedia.com/terms/c/corporate-culture.asp), how that culture helps or hinders [[Productivity|productivity]] and employee retention, and how to evaluate candidates' skills and personality during the hiring process.

 Organizational behavior theories inform real-world evaluation and management of groups of people.
 There are a number of components: